sapozhnikovv/SCU.Serilog.Sinks.Telegram/README.md

 *1.2.0* - stable.
 Each instance of Sink contains own (not static) HttpClient.
 Support IDisposable and IAsyncDisposable.

 *Note:* In real world v1.1.0 can be used without issues and probably it will be more productive.

+This Sink is designed to work as singleton forever.

 # P.S:
 This Serilog extension was designed for [Color Disco](https://color-disco.ru) platform and proven to work well.
 As the founder and developer of the platform, I decided to make this extension available on GitHub.